South Dakota Landlord-Tenant Law 2026: 14-Day Deposits, Entry Notice & Eviction Rules

 Entry Rights: When Can South Dakota Landlords Enter?

-South Dakota law provides general guidelines on landlord entry, balancing the landlord's property rights with the tenant's right to quiet enjoyment.
+South Dakota has a specific entry-notice statute.
+SDCL §43-32-32 balances the landlord's need to inspect, repair, and show the property with the tenant's right to quiet enjoyment.

 Reasonable Notice Requirement